 - 1. Incident: Incident summary (Site ID, case status, number of persons/documents/weapons and incident narratives.)

 - 2. Victim(s): Multi-sourced identity or demographics

-- a.
-Description, location and time of injury
+- Description, location and time of injury

-- b.
-Suspects involved
+- Suspects involved

-- c.
-Weapon(s) involved
+- Weapon(s) involved

-- d.
-Toxicology report
+- Toxicology report

-- e.
-Circumstance associated with the death (e.g., depressed before a suicide or an argument preceding the homicide)
+- Circumstance associated with the death (e.g., depressed before a suicide or an argument preceding the homicide)

-- f.
-Cause of death
+- Cause of death

 - 3. Optional Modules

-- a.
-Child Fatality Review (CFR)
+- Child Fatality Review (CFR)

-- b.
-Intimate Partner Violence (IPV)
+- Intimate Partner Violence (IPV)

 - 4. Documents Used

 Note: Given all the data entry fields available to handle various scenarios, the number of variables in NVDRS is large.
 Not every section of NVDRS can be completed for every incident.
 If one of the persons involved is a suspect who did not die in the incident, only limited demographic information is collected.
 If the weapon was not a firearm, there can be no information from the crime lab.
 Also, the structure is designed to handle all types of violent deaths.
-It allows the use of data from the three primary data sources (death certificate, law enforcement, and C/ME including toxicology) and four additional ones (crime lab/ATF, hospitals, child fatality review teams, and additional intimate partner violence information), and provides places for input from the abstractor.
-Data from additional data sources (such as press accounts) may be included in the incident narrative but must be identified in the narrative as not coming from an official NVDRS source (i.e., sources used to code circumstances) and the source from which it originated (e.g., a newspaper may report a circumstance not identified in a CME or PR).
+It allows the use of data from the three primary data sources (death certificate, law enforcement, and CME including toxicology) and four additional ones (crime lab/Bureau of Alcohol, Tobacco, Firearms, and Explosives [ATF], hospitals, child fatality review teams, and additional intimate partner violence information), and provides places for input from the abstractor.
+Data from additional data sources (such as press accounts) may be included in the incident narrative but must be identified in the narrative as not coming from an official NVDRS source (i.e., sources used to code circumstances) and the source from which it originated (e.g., a newspaper may report a circumstance not identified in a CME or LE report).

-Data Sources
+8.0 Data Sources